Gaming computer

-A gaming computer, also known as a gaming PC, is a specialized personal computer designed for playing video games at high standards.
-Gaming PCs typically differ from mainstream personal computers by using high-performance video cards, a high core-count central processing units with raw performance and higher-performance RAM.
+A gaming computer, also known as a gaming PC, is a specialized personal computer designed for playing PC games at high standards.
+They typically differ from mainstream personal computers by using high-performance graphics cards, a high core-count CPU with higher raw performance and higher-performance RAM.
 Gaming PCs are also used for other demanding tasks such as video editing.
+While often in desktop form, gaming PCs may also be laptops or handhelds.